moon-up/moon-sdk-kotlin/docs/EosApi.md

 <a id="signEosTransaction"></a>
 # **signEosTransaction**
-> AccountControllerResponse signEosTransaction(authorization, accountName, eosTransactionInput)
+> EosAPIResponse signEosTransaction(authorization, accountName, eosTransactionInput)